 - Agency's Policies and Protocols Addressing the Prison Rape Elimination Act (PREA) in the Operations Manual

+- Howard Center Operations Manual Adult and Child Abuse Reporting

 - State of Vermont DCF Policy 241

 - Interview with Howard Center CEO

-- Interview with Program Director
+- Interview with Program Director/PCM

+- Interviews with RLSI Investigators
-The Park Street Program has not had an incident in which a youth disclosed they were sexually abused while in a prior placement/facility.
-Park Street and Agency interviews all indicated that if this were to happen, a report would be made to Centralized Intake and DCF Residential Licensing Special Investigations Unit would be responsible for contacting the superintendent/program director of the youth's prior placement within 72 hours.

-The State of Vermont DCF Policy 241 "Licensing Residential Treatment Programs and Regulatory Interventions" states, "Upon receiving information or an allegation that a child/youth was sexually abused or harassed while placed at another RTP, RLSI shall confirm a report was made to Centralized Intake and Emergency Services and notify the program administrator where the suspected abuse occurred within 72 hours.
+The Park Street Program has not had an incident in which a youth disclosed they were sexually abused while in a prior placement/facility in the past 12 months prior to the onsite review.
+However, Park Street and Agency interviews all indicated that if this were to happen, a report would be made to Centralized Intake and DCF Residential Licensing Special Investigations Unit would be responsible for contacting the superintendent/program director of the youth's prior placement within 72 hours.
+In support of this testimony The State of Vermont DCF Policy 241 "Licensing Residential Treatment Programs and Regulatory Interventions" states, "Upon receiving information or an allegation that a child/youth was sexually abused or harassed while placed at another RTP, RLSI shall confirm a report was made to Centralized Intake and Emergency Services and notify the program administrator where the suspected abuse occurred within 72 hours.
 Notification will occur by phone or email and RLSI will document the notification in FSDNet."
-In addition, the Howard Center PREA policy also clearly describes that DCF is responsible for reporting the allegation to the facility in which the abuse allegedly occurred.
+In addition, the Howard Center PREA policy re-iterates that DCF is responsible for reporting the allegation to the facility in which the abuse allegedly occurred.
+Interviews with the Agency PREA Coordinator, Park Street Program Director, and the RLSI Investigator confirmed this practice.